atthabrizi/atthabrizi/README.md

 ## 🚀 Hi, I am Abbe Atthabrizi

-I am a aspiring Data Scientist with a passion about Business, Investment, and Machine Learning.
+I am an aspiring Data Scientist with a passion about Business, Investment, and Machine Learning.
 A firm believer in using insights and communications to build a solid decision making, both in analytics and in team building.
 My goals are to leverage my skills in leadership and Data Science to drive innovation and create a positive and communal impacts.

 - 🤖 Currently learning about Machine Learning